eseyfert/mirai-designs-framework/modules/table/readme.md

 # Tables

-Tables display data across a set of columns and rows.\
+Tables display data across a set of columns and rows.
-May require the [Checkbox](https://github.com/miraidesigns/mirai-designs-framework/tree/master/modules/checkbox), [Select](https://github.com/miraidesigns/mirai-designs-framework/tree/master/modules/select) or [Textfield](https://github.com/miraidesigns/mirai-designs-framework/tree/master/modules/textfield) module.

 ---